Tax Planning in Columbus, GA

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
-The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
-A financial planner in Columbus, GA can work with you to decide whether taking the standard deduction or itemizing is more advantageous.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in Columbus, GA can assist in determining whether claiming the standard or itemized deduction is more advantageous.

 • Review Your Retirement Accounts —